AI agent security platform

 Best for: Trying VibeLint and protecting personal AI coding workflows.

-Includes: Local MCP scanner, pre-write checks, Free detector set, pre-commit hook, remediation hints, 1 project, 20 monthly scans, 1 agent, 100 monthly action logs, 7-day scan and log retention.
+Includes: Unlimited local MCP protected checks, 500 dashboard-synced protected checks per month, Free detector set, pre-commit hook, remediation hints, 1 project, 1 agent, 100 monthly action logs, and 7-day dashboard retention.

 $19.99/month, $199/year, or limited-time $199 lifetime Pro